General Internet Safety

 WCSD is unable to provide any safe access whatsoever on other encrypted search engines.
 For this reason, WCSD blocks Yahoo.com, Ask.com, Aol.com, DuckDuckGo.com and other search engines that utilize encryption but do not offer controls to provide some level of safety for our students.

-The District utilizes Impero, Google Chromebook Management, and Lightspeed to manage devices and control their access to the Internet.
-Impero provides granular local control of internet access on devices and allows teachers and local administration to monitor use in real time and review incidents of students attempting to access inappropriate content.
-In addition, WCSD uses Bark to monitor student's communication online through the District's G Suite system used for Google E-Mail, Google Hangouts, and Google Drive to identify additional issues.
+The District utilizes ASE (Active Student Engagement), Google Chromebook Management, and Jamf to manage devices and control their access to the Internet.
+ASE provides granular local control of internet access on devices and allows teachers and local administration to monitor use and review incidents of students attempting to access inappropriate content.

 Each school has been encouraged to develop a Response to Intervention Plan, that identifies the process by which they handle incidents where students use technology inappropriately.
 The plan creates standards for handing these issues and helps the school provide remediation for the student in a fair and consistent way.
 Plans are intended to educate students, give them a chance to change and to escalate as incidents become more sever or repetitive.